-Other requirements to qualify for mortgage after bankruptcy is that you cannot have any late payments after bankruptcy and if you do, it will be tightly scrutinized and reviewed and a good letter of explanation to mortgage underwriter will be required.
-You also need re-established credit after bankruptcy and many mortgage lenders will require at least three credit tradelines.
-A credit tradeline is a credit history with at least a 12 months payment history.
+Other requirements to qualify for a mortgage after bankruptcy is borrowers cannot have any late payments after bankruptcy.
+Late payments after bankruptcy and/or housing event is not a deal killer.
+However, it will be tightly scrutinized and reviewed by mortgage underwriters.
+A good letter of explanation to mortgage underwriter will be required.

-If you had a prior bankruptcy or had lower credit scores or issues and were told that you do not qualify from another mortgage company, please contact me at www.gustancho.com or click this icon, APPLY NOW FOR PRE-APPROVAL or call me at 262-716-8151.
+Home Buyers with a prior bankruptcy or had lower credit scores or issues and were told they do not qualify from another mortgage company, please contact us at Gustan Cho Associates Mortgage Group at 262-716-8151 or text us for faster response.
+Or click this icon, APPLY NOW FOR PRE-APPROVAL to get started.